Frankfort Bankruptcy Attorney

 Contact Bunch & Brock

-If you need the help of a qualified attorney for a personal or commercial legal matter, please don’t hesitate to contact our firm for a private consultation.
-Give us a call or contact us online to request an appointment.
+If you need the help of a qualified attorney and are considering filing for bankruptcy in Frankfort, please don’t hesitate to contact our firm for a private consultation.
+Give us a call at (859) 254-5522 or contact us online to request an appointment.